Phidica/sublime-fish/README.md

 History
 -------

-This project was forked from original groundwork laid by [toru hamaguchi](https://github.com/toru-hamaguchi/sublime-fish-shell).
+The first Sublime Text fish syntax highlighter was by [toru hamaguchi](https://github.com/toru-hamaguchi/sublime-fish-shell).
+When that project became unmaintained, @Phidica fully rewrote the schema and replaced the links on Package Control.